Posted on

 The dotplot() function in library(lattice) is useful for displaying labeled quantitative values.

-The chi-squared distribution allows for statistical tests of categorical data.
-Among these tests are those for goodness of fit and independence.
+Used for statistical tests of categorical data, such as goodness of fit and independence.

 > abline(lm.result)